Stanmozolevskiy/Vector/TECH_STACK_COMPARISON.md

    - Less flexibility in architectural choices
    - Can feel restrictive for some use cases

-6. **Mobile Development**
+6. **Mobile-Responsive Development**
-   - Ionic is the primary option (web-based, not truly native)
+   - Responsive design with mobile-first approach
-   - Less performant than React Native for native features
+   - Progressive Web App (PWA) capabilities
-   - Separate codebase from web app
+   - Single codebase for all devices

 ---